sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

 A few columns are added to the output bed file: average percent modification, standard deviation of modification, and the coverage.
-This calculation offers us an alternate to `modkit sample-probs` as the style of the input options is slightly different.
+This calculation offers us an alternate to `modkit modbam sample-probs` as the style of the input options is slightly different.

 Although the command is called `modbamtools calcMeth`, it works